MMM-CalendarExt2/MMM-CalendarExt2/docs/Tip-Sync-with-MMM-Pages.md

 },

 ```
 I made 3 views and put them into 3 scenes.
 Then, see `notifications` section.
 When `PAGE_INCREMENT` is coming, **`sceneNext`** command is executed. easy.
 The results are above pictures.
-And, this is already explained in wiki of github.
+And, this is already explained in wiki of GitHub.

 **One More Thing**